McMurtry Spéirling: Active downforce

 A special design aspect of the car is its active downforce system without the use of large splitters or wings, by means of twin fans which provide an extra 2000 kg of downforce from a standstill.
-When the fans are at full speed, they emit about 120 dB of noise, comparable to that of a jet engine at full thrust.
+This allows the car to corner at a G-force of more than 3g.
+When the fans are at full speed, they emit about 120 dB of noise.

 The use of fans powered by separate motors to provide downforce was first conceived of by Jim Hall for the Chaparral 2J, a Can-Am car he designed, constructed and raced in 1970.
-It was banned at the end of the 1970 Can-Am series.
+However, the 2J was banned at the end of the 1970 Can-Am series.
 A downforce fan system was also used in the Brabham BT46B Formula One car, which was designed by Gordon Murray.
-The BT46B raced at the beginning of the 1978 season to great effect before a rule change was made under pressure from other race teams, resulting in a ban on movable aerodynamic surfaces.
+It won its only race, the 1978 Swedish Grand Prix, before the car was withdrawn from racing by Brabham and the technology was banned for the following season.